Sudden sensorineural hearing loss – Sudden Deafness

 Chronic sudden hearing loss

-I am 59 years old in otherwise good health.
+I am 59 years old and in otherwise good health.
 I have the sensation of fullness, pressure, deafness, headaches, and tinnitus high and low pitch.
 I have had these symptoms before.
 MRIs revealed nothing, ENT advised me to have no treatments and see if the symptoms would go away by themselves.
 Symptoms slowly disappeared over several weeks.
 The symptoms have now returned and they are staying.
 My doctor is following the same path as before and I am being referred to an ENT and I’m afraid this will amount to nothing.
 I am exploring the idea that this is a cervical spine issue.

 Extensive symptomology following fusion